 - Pain focused in a tiny spot or across a large area

 - Occasional mild pain

-However, the only way to get a truly accurate diagnosis of trigeminal neuralgia is with an MRI, which can look for the telltale signs of damage or pressure on the trigeminal nerve due to abrasion, irregular blood vessels, tumors, or degradation of the nerve itself.
+To determine if you have trigeminal neuralgia, an MRI is the only accurate way to diagnose it.
+The MRI looks for signs of damage or pressure to the trigeminal nerve due to irregular blood vessels, tumors, abrasion or degradation to the nerve.